7 p.m. kickoff: Gophers-Ohio St. TV/radio, stats, point spread and more

-The Gophers open their 2021 football season against Ohio States.
-Here's everything you need to get ready for and follow the game.
+After their season-opening loss to Ohio State, the Gophers take a step down in competition when they play Miami of Ohio at 11 a.m.
+Saturday.
+Here's everything you need to prepare for and follow the game.

 Play-by-play and in-game boxscore